fl0rijan/devtools-dashboard/README.md

 A personal web application for developers to organize their favorite tools, AI prompts, code snippets, and documentation — all in one place.

-The project is designed as a **portfolio showcase** that demonstrates full-stack development skills, database integration, and optional AI functionality with the ChatGPT API.
+The project is designed as a **portfolio showcase** that demonstrates full-stack development skills, database integration, and AI functionality with the ChatGPT API.

 ---